-The Group had total cash outflows for leases of KD 508,405 in 2020 (KD 529,293 in 2019).
-The Group also had non-cash additions to right-of-use assets and lease liabilities of KD 225,287 in 2020 (Nil in 2019).
+The Group had total cash outflows for leases of KD 319,066 in 2022 (KD 327,837 in 2021).
+The Group also had noncash additions to right-of-use assets and lease liabilities of KD 120,062 in 2022 (KD 367,575 in 2021) and remeasurement of right-of-use assets and lease liabilities arising from lease modification of KD 109,297 in 2022 (KD Nil in 2021).

-10 INVESTMENT IN AN ASSOCIATE
+10 INVESTMENTS IN AN ASSOCIATE

-The Group has 36.92% (2019: 37.99%) interest in Al Dorra Petroleum Services Company K.S.C.
+The Group has 36.92% (2021: 36.92%) interest in Al Dorra Petroleum Services Company K.S.C.
 (Closed), an associate involved in providing integrated services in the oil and gas sector.
 The Group's interest in its associate is accounted for using the equity method.
 The above associate is a private entity that is not listed on any stock exchange; therefore, no quoted market prices are available for its shares.

-During the current year, the management identified certain impairment indicators relating to its investment in an associate.
-The management has considered factors such as changes in the investees' financial condition, any significant adverse changes in economy, market, legal environment, industry or the political environment affecting the investee' business, including COVID 19 considerations.
-With the recent developments of the COVID-19 outbreak, there are both external and internal sources of information, such as overall decline in the activities of the associate, as well as ongoing economic uncertainty, which have led to decreased demand for the associate' products or services indicating that the associate may be impaired.
-Accordingly, the Group concluded that the CGU should be tested for impairment.
-The Group engaged an external management expert to assist with the impairment testing.
+In the current year, the management considered that the fair value is unlikely to be materially different from the carrying value.
+The management reviewed the carrying values of its associates to determine whether any impairment has occurred and based on its analysis, accordingly, the management has not recorded impairment loss in the consolidated statement of profit or loss for the year (2021: KD Nil).